Who Should NEVER Use Niacinamide? This Ingredient Isn’t for Everyone

 Those Using Strong Actives Already

-Layering Niacinamide with Retinol, AHA/BHA acids, and Benzoyl Peroxide all at once is a recipe for disaster.
-This "cocktailing" overloads your skin barrier, leading to chemical burns, not better skin.
+Layering Niacinamide with Retinol, AHA/BHA acids, and Benzoyl Peroxide all at once can overload your barrier.

-🚨 The Fix: More skincare ≠ better skin.
-Use Niacinamide in the morning and your strong actives at night.
+🚨 The Fix: Niacinamide in the morning + strong actives at night.

 3. People With Fungal Acne (Malassezia) 🍄